Kumano Kodo

 Day 1

-- Arrive at Osaka KIX airport.
+- Arrive at Osaka KIX airport, or by other means.

 - Train from Osaka KIX to Kii Tanabe departs hourly

 - Accommodation at Kii Tanabe.
 Arrive before 4.45pm.
 Briefing will be held at 5.30pm.
-Hotel check-in from 3.00pm
+Hotel check-in from 4.00pm

 Day 2